 Cougar Cash accounts are closed at the end of Education Week.
 Unused balances or unclaimed Cougar Cash cannot be refunded.
 However, the remaining balance on Education Week Cougar Cash accounts may be transferred to a BYU student's account if done before 5:00 p.m. on Friday, the last day of the program, by visiting the BYU ID Center in 1057 WSC or calling 801-422-3866.
 If you do not transfer your balance to a BYU student account, you have until 11:59 p.m.
 Saturday, the day after the program ends, to use your remaining balance.

-If you purchase a Cougar Cash card during Education Week it is NOT associated with your account and cannot be replaced if lost.
+If you purchase a Cougar Cash card during Education Week at the Helaman Halls Creamery it is NOT associated with your account and cannot be replaced if lost.

 If you purchased campus housing, your Cougar Cash card will be given to you when you check into housing.
 If you did not purchase campus housing, your Cougar Cash card will be mailed to you by the first week in August.
-If you will not be at your place of residence at that time, please call the Housing Office, 801-422-6941, by Friday, July 22, to arrange to have your card held at Will-Call or mailed to another address.
-The deadline to purchase a Cougar Cash card in advance is Friday, July 22, at 5:00 p.m.
-Cougar Cash cards may be purchased during Education Week at the WSC Garden Court and at the Cannon Center in Helaman Halls.
+If you will not be at your place of residence at that time, please call the Housing Office, 801-422-6941, by Friday, July 26, to arrange to have your card held at Will-Call or mailed to another address.
+The deadline to purchase a Cougar Cash card in advance is Friday, July 26, at 5:00 p.m.
+Cougar Cash cards may be purchased during Education Week at the Helaman Halls Creamery.